l0kifs/task-context-mcp/docs/BRD.md

 **User Story:** As a user, I want to send minimal queries like "analyze CV" and have agent handle the rest

 **Acceptance Criteria:**
-- Query parser extracts task_type from natural language
+- Query parser extracts task context from natural language
-- Agent loads all relevant context automatically
+- Agent loads all relevant artifacts automatically
 - Agent executes task with loaded context
-- Agent stores results appropriately
+- Agent stores learnings appropriately as result artifacts
 - User receives only final output

 #### FR-6: Artifact Lifecycle Management